ezored/ezored/README.md

 4. linux
 5. windows

-** Generally any platform with C/C++ supported will work too, like smart tvs.
+Obs: Generally any platform with C/C++ supported will work too, like smart tvs.

 ## Modules: